laurenkt/ColorWheel/README.md

 Installation
 ------------

+As ColorWheel is still 'alpha' software, there are currently no releases.
+To use it you must build CW yourself.
+This requires [CoffeeScript](http://coffeescript.org/) and [Rake](http://rake.rubyforge.org/).

+	git clone git://github.com/Comaleaf/ColorWheel.git
+	cd ColorWheel
+	rake

+Or use `rake minify` for minified output (requires [Google Closure Compiler](https://developers.google.com/closure/compiler/)).

-See the demo/ folder for an example, or:
+See the demo/ folder for usage examples, or:

 1. Ensure your page has a script element for jQuery.
 (If you want the interface hinting for the S/L box, you also need [a jQuery plug-in to enable animating the box-shadow property](http://www.bitstorm.org/jquery/shadow-animation/) as jQuery core does not currently support this.)